 To participate in FEFP funding, the District must levy a minimum ad valorem property tax millage for operating purposes which is set annually by the Legislature.
-For FY 2020-21, this Required Local Effort (RLE) levy is currently estimated to be 3.6510 mills, which does not include a Prior Period Funding Adjustment Millage rate (PPFAM).
+For FY 2020-21, this Required Local Effort (RLE) levy is currently estimated to be 3.6660 mills, which includes a Prior Period Funding Adjustment Millage rate (PPFAM).